WalletScrutiny/WalletScrutinyCom/_android/com.evercoin.md

 > Evercoin is an integrated non-custodial wallet for managing and exchanging cryptocurrencies.

-So ... is there source coude to reproduce the build?
+So ... is there source code to reproduce the build?

 Unfortunately there is no mention of source code anywhere.
 Absent source code this app is **not verifiable**.